Blog

 A Very Busy Boy Becomes an Excellent Reader

-At age 6, Tyler was one of those very “busy boys” who would rather be outside playing (or inside playing video games) than doing anything associated with books.
+At ages 5 and 6, Tyler was one of those very “busy boys” who would rather be outside playing (or inside playing video games) than doing anything associated with books.
 He had zero interest in learning to read.

-In March 2023, Tyler started Read Right Online Tutoring an average 3 days a week, 30 minutes per day.
+In March, Tyler started Read Right Online Tutoring an average 3 days a week, 30 minutes per day.
 It took only one month for him to master the 15 stable consonants Read Right requires before students start working with books.
 Four months later, Tyler was starting to read 1st Grade books on his own.
 He accomplished this without ever being asked to sound out (or decode) a single word!
-Six months after that, Tyler finished his work with me reading with full comprehension and oral fluency at a mid-2nd Grade reading level!
+Six months after, Tyler finished his work with me reading with full comprehension and oral fluency at a mid-2nd Grade reading level!

 Remarkably, Tyler’s behavior changed significantly over the months.
 Rather than the boy who would protest or cry before every tutoring session, by Month 3 Tyler stopped complaining.
 By Month 4, he figured out that he was actually learning to read–and became cooperative in every way.